ARCCA/Introduction-to-Parallel-Programming-using-OpenMP/_episodes/05-my-first-thread.md

 ---
-title: "OpenMP examples (1)"
+title: "My First Thread"
-teaching: 0
+teaching: 20
-exercises: 0
+exercises: 10
 questions:
 - "How to use OpenMP in C and Fortran?"
 - "OpenMP parallel and loop constructs"